daattali/beautiful-jekyll/_posts/2021-07-24-half-truths-tracing-in-ci.md

 - [Tracing at Slack: Thinking in Causal Graphs](https://slack.engineering/tracing-at-slack-thinking-in-causal-graphs/) - an article by Suman Karumuri on modeling traces as causal graphs at Slack with SlackTrace.
 - [Towards Observability Data Management at Scale](https://dl.acm.org/doi/10.1145/3456859.3456863).
 Abstract: Observability has been gaining importance as a key capability in today's large-scale software systems and services.
 Motivated by current experience in industry exemplified by Slack and as a call to arms for database research, this paper outlines the challenges and opportunities involved in designing and building Observability Data Management Systems (ODMSs) to handle this emerging workload at scale.
 - [Gray failure: the Achilles’ heel of cloud-scale systems](https://blog.acolyer.org/2017/06/15/gray-failure-the-achilles-heel-of-cloud-scale-systems/) - an article summarizing gray failures from Microsoft Research.

-**💯 Getting Started**

-- [Getting started with OpenTelemetry](https://docs.honeycomb.io/getting-data-in/opentelemetry/otel-collector/) - an article by Honeycomb on using OpenTelemetry to set up your pipelines
-- [`go-test-trace` OpenTelemetry collector](https://github.com/rakyll/go-test-trace) - a collector for go test to generate OpenTelemetry distributed traces!
-Useful to get started in conjunctino with Honeycomb's article described above!

 ---